-Success in business comes down to just one thing – making the right decisions.
+Success in all areas of life comes down to just one thing – making the right decisions.

-So important is effective decision-making that you would think by now we would have developed a standardized way of making business decisions.
-And yet, after two millennia of what we might view as the modern era of organizational design, we don’t even share a common vocabulary around the decision-making process.
+And yet, after almost two centuries of what we might view as the modern era of organizational design, we don’t even share a common vocabulary around the decision-making process.

 Effective decision-making is a relatively simple three-part process, and Investigation is the first part (think of it as the backswing of a golf or tennis stroke – we’ll see the other two parts shortly).